DURBAN, SOUTH AFRICA — In a sunny room at the Durban Music School, an 18-year-old trumpet player shot her hand in the air.

 “I’m not going to forget this one,” orchestra trombonist Doug Wright said afterward.

 His quintet later performed with string and woodwind quartets for a packed classroom of students and parents at Euricon Primary School in Elsie’s River, a Cape Town suburb.
 But not before the school’s choir sang for the group — in English, Swahili and Afrikaans.
-A 12-year-old soloist led the choir in “I Am a Small Part of the World,” which they sang holding hands.
+An 8-year-old soloist led the choir in “I Am a Small Part of the World,” which they sang holding hands.

 In the back, cellist Marcia Peck wiped her eye.